 Stephen’s internationally renowned work blends a high fashion infuence, traditional quilting, and Americana aesthetic.
 His pieces have been included in solo gallery exhibitions, group exhibitions, and museum shows, and are collected by art enthusiasts worldwide.

 For Stephen, the medium is the message.
 There is a long list of artists that create art using traditional means.
 However, Stephen is anything but traditional.
 The medium used in his work is predominantly fabric and thread, combined with sculptural 3D printing, laser engraving, and painting.
 His pieces often contain millions of embroidery stitches and take hundreds of hours to create.
 When you examine one of his pieces closely, you will notice that each line is created with thread, utilizing, embellishing or transforming luxurious fabrics.
 Fashion influence is prevalent in his work.
-The fabrics used include Hermès silk, Chanel wool, and other luxurious fabrics by Marc Jacobs, Oscar De La Renta, Vera Wang, Ralph Lauren, Versace, Dolce & Gabanna, and Brunello Cucinelli.
+The fabrics used include Hermès silk, Chanel wool, and other luxurious fabrics by Gucci, Oscar De La Renta, Ralph Lauren and Brunello Cucinelli among others.
 By using these fashion fabrics, Stephen’s works evoke questions regarding luxury consumerism.
 He is influenced by contemporary art, pop art, street art, graffiti and iconography, as well as traditional quilting and handicrafts.
 Each piece is unique and expertly crafted in his Charlotte, North Carolina studio, using both traditional and modern tools.